 Duties and Responsibilities

-- Provide high quality individual instruction to entrepreneurs, business owners, and business managers.
+- Provide high quality individual instruction and educational support to entrepreneurs, business owners, and business managers.
 Analyze situations, make recommendations, and educate clients with regard to business plans, market feasibility, financial viability, operations management, and legal structures, to name but a few topics.
 Maintain an appropriate level and mix of clients as noted by annual goals and strategic plan objectives.
 Responsible for developing and refining a consulting practice that yields impactful results.